leeohaddad/reward-system-challenge/README.md

 My first solution assumed there would be only one root.
 It's the same as assuming the data graph has only one component.
 This assumption is a lie.
 In fact, for it to be true, the company would have to lauch the reward system while it had only one customer.
 Thinking about that, I changed the solution to accept as many roots as you may want.
 This way, the solution will work no matter how many customers the company already had before implementing the reward system.
-In terms of the, it means that the solution accepts more than one non-invited inviter.
+In terms of the input, it means that the solution accepts more than one non-invited inviter.

 ### Next Steps